Police: 2 dead, 14 wounded at party in Rochester, New York

 ROCHESTER, N.Y.
 (AP) — Two people died and 14 others were wounded at a backyard party in Rochester, New York, early Saturday, police said.

-A male and a female died in the shooting, Interim Police Chief Mark Simmons told reporters.
+The deaths included a male and a female, both between the ages of 18 and 22, Interim Police Chief Mark Simmons told reporters.
 The 14 wounded people were taken to a two different hospitals.
-Simmons said none of them were reported to have life-threatening injuries.
+Simmons said none of them were believed to have life-threatening injuries.

-“This is truly a tragedy of epic proportions,” Simmons said near the crime scene.
+“This is truly a tragedy of epic proportions,” Simmons said near the crime scene, which appeared to stretch at least a block.

 The shooting comes as the city’s police department has been rocked by the suffocation death of Daniel Prude.